Fallacinol: Chemical synthesis

 A synthetic route to fallacinol has been developed using parietin as an intermediate, highlighting a biogenetic link between the two compounds found in the lichen.
 The process involves the conversion of parietin diacetate to an ω-bromo derivative via N-bromosuccinimide in the presence of benzoyl peroxide, a technique also applied to various anthraquinones and related compounds.
 The brominated intermediate is then converted to fallacinol triacetate using silver acetate and acetic anhydride, yielding the target compound.
 Final steps include hydrolysis with methanolic sulfuric acid to produce fallacinol and a methylation stage for complete conversion.
 The synthesis not only mirrors the natural biogenesis but also achieves a melting point of 244–246 C, consistent with the purified natural product.
-An alternative synthesis was proposed in 1984, using a methodology employing Diels–Alder additions of napthoquinones to mixed trimethylsilyl vinylketene acetals as a route to synthetic hydroxyanthraquinones.
+An alternative synthesis was proposed in 1984, using a methodology employing Diels–Alder additions of naphthoquinones to mixed trimethylsilyl vinylketene acetals as a route to synthetic hydroxyanthraquinones.

 Occurrence

 Reynoutria japonica (Japanese knotweed) is one of the few plants known to contain fallacinol.